 The cost of gasoline is enough to keep even the most addicted traveler off the road.

-Summer vacations are an American institution and we should do everything we can to uphold our right to travel – okay, maybe I’ve been watching too much CNN.
+Summer vacations are an American institution and we should do everything we can to uphold our right to travel – OK, maybe I’ve been watching too much CNN.

 Personally, the only hiking trail I’d like would have a coffee shop at the other end.
 I could enjoy a hot latte and a blueberry muffin.
 The muffin can be organic, I’m not a nature hater.

 My personal bias aside, camping is a truly all American past-time and smores always taste better by campfire.

 Big cities are my choice for a no driving vacation … no snakes.
 The best east coast city for a family on a budget is Washington, D.C.